 If the final total dollar value is more than the contracted amount, then you have exceeded the respective allowed dollar value in one of the rows.
 Compare the final dollar value for the respective phase against its initial estimated dollar value to locate the error.
 From here, go line by line to locate the error.
 In almost all errors, the problem is charging more than 100% in the aggregate for the respective line item.
 Make your adjustments in Column L for the final draw request.

 This article explains how to use the Construction Draw Schedule for a Ranch Model Home.
 There are six separate worksheets in the workbook and each worksheet has a distinct purpose.
 Stay focused on what the bank will allow for a draw request minimum prior to requesting a draw on the project.
 You may use the spreadsheet to determine the percentage of completion for the project on a month to month basis.
 I encourage you to save the workbook as the Master Model and the copy the workbook for each ranch model (project) you generate.
 With good input for direct costs, you can evaluate the project as it progresses and compare the actual outcomes from your accounting software to the project estimates.
 With this information, you can identify the problem areas and make corrections for the future.
-Knowledge is Power.
+Act on Knowledge.